Configuring Dockerfiles to build Docker Images

 This creates an image

-• with Mongodb installed so the mongo client can be used to access the mongodb container described above
+Mongodbinstalled so the mongo client can be used to access themongodbcontainer described above - with the application

 The Dockerfile references ./config/mongo-client/start-command